ietf/id-guidelines/README.md

 #### Example Addresses

-- [ ] Verify that examples use example FQDNs whenever possible
+- [ ] Verify that examples use example FQDNs whenever possible.

         Addresses used in examples should use fully qualified domain names instead of literal IP addresses, and should use example FQDNs such as